Australian Shepherd Dog: Everything You Need to Know

 The high intelligence of the Australian Shepherd Dog

-The Australian Shepherd Dog is very intelligent, similar to the Border Collie.
-It is among the breeds with the highest functional and obedience intelligence.
-It understands new commands in less than five repetitions (often the first time) and is able to remember them even if not practiced repeatedly.
+The Australian Shepherd is very intelligent, similar to the Border Collie.
+It is one of the breeds with the highest functional and obedience intelligence.
+It understands new commands in less than five repetitions (often the first time) and is able to remember them even without repeated practice.

-Responds to the first command 95% of the time and does it quickly, even if you are at a distance.
-He learns correctly even if you do not have much experience in training.
+Responds to the first command 95% of the time and does so quickly, even if you are at a distance.
+It learns correctly even if you do not have much training experience.

 What is the personality of the Australian Shepherd Dog?

-With a great herding instinct, the Australian Shepherd Dog is a dog that tends to dispute the hierarchy and assume the dominant role if you do not develop a firm and confident leadership.
-For this reason, they are not recommended for first time owners or owners who do not know how to be forceful (which does not mean unfriendly).
+With a strong herding instinct, the Australian Shepherd is a dog that tends to challenge the hierarchy and assume the dominant role unless you develop firm and confident leadership.
+For this reason, they are not recommended for first-time owners or owners who do not know how to be firm (which does not mean unfriendly).

-Like most shepherds, Aussies are very loyal to their family, but they are aloof with strangers and do not like to be approached by strangers.
-Early socialization and good training are important so that they do not become aggressive dogs.
+Like most sheepdogs, Aussies are very loyal to their family, but they are aloof with strangers and do not like to be approached by strangers.
+Early socialization and good training are important to prevent them from becoming aggressive dogs.

-Like the Border Collie, the Australian shepherd is a very active and energetic dog that will not be stopped by a fence if he has to go out to graze, even if it is electrified.
-A solution to letting your dog free in the garden without surprises can be to use a training leash.
-This gives him a lot of freedom of movement and, at the same time, prevents him from going over a certain limit.
+Like the Border Collie, the Australian Shepherd is a very active and energetic dog that will not be deterred by a fence, even if electrified, when it needs to go out to pasture.
+One solution to letting your dog run free in the yard without surprises is to use a training leash.
+This gives him a lot of freedom of movement while preventing him from crossing a certain line.

-Therefore, it is imperative that you train him properly, provide him with plenty of opportunities for physical exercise and large doses of mental stimulation.
+It is imperative that you train your Aussie properly, providing plenty of opportunities for physical exercise and plenty of mental stimulation.
 A well-trained Aussie is an exceptional dog with whom you will spend unforgettable moments, but it is not the best choice for a sedentary family.

-Its instinct for herding sheep is very strong, and it is a dog that has a tendency to nip at the ankles of children, other animals, and adults.
+Their instinct to herd sheep is very strong and they have a tendency to nip at the ankles of children, other animals and adults.

 Australian Shepherd Health Problems